• Free shipping on all orders

 In Conclusion

 Great Danes are moderate shedders, with some being considered heavy shedders.
 Their shedding can be reduced with good skin and coat care and maintenance, but there is no way around your Great Dane shedding.
-Their coats are designed to shed, so you can’t really expect anything else.
+Their coats are designed to shed, so you cannot really expect anything else.

 If your dog is shedding excessively and seems to be itchy or has flaky, dry skin, then it may be time to talk to your vet about potential allergens and supplements or diet changes to support healthier skin and coat.